zealousweb/woocommerce-embed-videos-to-product-image-gallery/readme.txt

 * Enjoy videos in product gallery at frontend.

 == Changelog ==

+= 3.8 =
+* Added a new "Open Support Ticket" button to provide quick and direct access to support.

 = 3.7 =
 * Tested with the latest version of WordPress (6.9).